How long are UBIS semester?

 Please note that for TOEFL test, the institution code (DI) for UBIS is 3274.

 A variety of practice materials exists to help test takers prepare for the TOEFL iBT Test.

 These include free sample questions, practice tests, interactive skill-building programs, and detailed tips and information for understanding more about the TOEFL iBT Test.

 There is also a TOEFL TV Channel on YOUTUBE.
 Teachers and students can create short videos with tips on learning English, preparing for the TOEFL Test and studying abroad.

 Sample questions and preparation material can also be found on http://www.ets.org/toefl.

-UBIS students on ground and online are responsible for getting the necessary books for their courses.
-UBIS Library only order books for on line students who have full scholarship.
+UBIS students on-ground and online are responsible for getting the necessary books for their courses.
+UBIS Library only orders books for online students who have a full scholarship.

 - The book corresponding to the course